Traditional Chinese medicine’s organ clock, also known as the “body clock,” can provide surprising insight into your health.

 So, it might come as no surprise that this is the time of the large intestine.

 This is a good time to pass your morning bowel movement.
 This will flush out toxins that were sitting in your colon overnight.

-In addition, always drink a nice, tall 8oz glass of water to provide hydration throughout your body.
+In addition, always drink a nice, tall 8oz glass of water to provide hydration throughout your entire body.
 Rehydrating is a good way to help your body get the hydration it needs to prepare for the day.